jzxhuang/nextjs-discord-bot/README.md

 Note: whenever you terminate/restart your ngrok tunnel, you'll need to update the `Interactions Endpoint URL` in the Discord app settings accordingly.

-## Deploy to Production
+## Deployment

 This project is designed to be deployed on Vercel.
-I recommend that you create a new Discord Application for production!
+I recommend that you create a new Discord Application for your production application!
+This makes it easier to test local changes.

 Here are some things you should remember to do when deploying:

 - Set the environment variables in Vercel accordingly.
+- Set `<YOUR_VERCEL_URL>/api/interactions` as the `Interactions Endpoint URL` in your production Discord app.
-- You can still use `yarn register-commands` to register commands for your production bot, as long as you update your `.env.local` file with the correct values.
+- Register commands for the production bot.
+You can still use `yarn register-commands`, as long as you temporarily update `.env.local` on your local machine with the correct values.

-- You should set `<YOUR_VERCEL_URL>/api/interactions` as the `Interactions Endpoint URL` in your prod Discord app.
+Of course, you don't have to use Vercel.
+Any platform that supports Next.js should work!

 ## How It Works